askomics/askomics-docker-compose/README.md

 |Corese          | not yet implemented |

-See `README.md` file of each directory for more infos
+See `README.md` files of each directory for more infos